 What are the issues?

 - People waiting too long for crucial bowel cancer tests: Most people are diagnosed with bowel cancer after speaking to their GP about symptom and demand for bowel cancer, has been increasing dramatically.
-However, there is a serious lack of capacity within endoscopy units to meet this demand.
+However there is a serious lack of capacity to meet the demand.
 This is having an impact on waiting times, with many people waiting too long between being referred and having their test.
 Without adequate capacity to meet this demand, patients will continue to be kept waiting for crucial diagnostic tests.

 What are we campaigning for?